JOIN US …

 Where to Park?

 Highwood Hall has its own parking lot with ample parking.
-Address of the hall is 16 Harlow Avenue NW, Calgary.
+The hall address is 16 Harlow Avenue, NW Calgary.

 No problem!
 If you can walk, you can line and square dance.
 This is an easy way to get comfortable on the dance floor.